dhkts1/Python-Starting-Project/docs/getting-started.md

 git add .
 # 3. Commit changes (pre-commit hooks run automatically)
 git commit -m "Add new feature"
+# 4. to run all github hooks without committing use
+poe pre
 ```

 That's it!
 With just these 4 commands, you can handle the entire development workflow while maintaining high code quality standards.